-Eight questions of equal marks(12 marks each) are to be set, two in each of the four Sections (A-D).
+Instructions for the Paper Setter: Eight questions of equal marks(12 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.

-- 1. Objectives, importance and functions of quality control. - 2.
-Quality attributes.
+- 1. Objectives, importance and functions of quality control - 2.
+Quality attributes - 3.
+Quality control in food industry-methods of evaluation and control of the various aspects of quality of raw materials, manufacturing process and the testing of finished products.

-- 3. Methods of quality assessment of food materials: fruits, vegetables, cereals, dairy products, meat, egg and processed products. - 4.
-Color: Definition, importance, different color measuring instruments used in food industries. - 5.
+- 4. Methods of quality assessment of food materials: fruits, vegetables, cereals, dairy products, meat, egg and processed products. - 5.
+Color: Definition, importance, different color measuring instruments used in food industries. - 6.
 Texture: Definition, importance, different texture analyzing instruments used in food industries to analyze texture.

-- 6. Sampling, specifications of raw materials and finished products - 7.
+- 7. Sampling, specifications of raw materials and finished products - 8.
 Sensory evaluation.

-- 8. Concept of HACCP and GMP. - 9.
+- 9. Concept of HACCP and GMP. - 10.
 Food Laws and Regulations- FSSAI, AGMARK, FPO, PFA, MFPO, BIS, ISO.